simeononsecurity/simeononsecurity.ch/content/articles/plex-media-server-vs-jellyfin/index.en.md

 Both **Plex Media Server** and **Jellyfin** offer a vast array of features for organizing, storing, and streaming your media.

-With **Plex Media Server**, you can enjoy features such as a **user-friendly interface**, **automatic organization of your media library**, and the ability to stream your media to any device with the Plex app.
+With **Plex Media Server**, you can enjoy features such as a **user-friendly interface**, **automatic organization of your media library**, and the ability to stream your media to any device with the [Plex app](https://www.plex.tv/apps-devices/).
 The platform also offers premium features like **live TV and DVR**, **music streaming**, **photo management**, and more.
 Additionally, **Plex** offers a range of plugins that allow you to expand the functionality of the platform, making it an even more robust media server solution.

 **Jellyfin**, on the other hand, is an **open-source media server** that aims to provide a free and open alternative to proprietary media servers like **Plex**.
 Despite its free and open-source nature, **Jellyfin** still offers a wide range of features that rival those of **Plex**.
-Some of these features include a **user-friendly interface**, **automatic media organization**, and the ability to stream your media to any device. **Jellyfin** also offers the ability to manage your media library from a web interface, making it easy to access your content from anywhere.
+Some of these features include a **user-friendly interface**, **automatic media organization**, and the ability to stream your media to any device. **Jellyfin** also offers the ability to manage your media library from a [web interface](https://jellyfin.org/docs/general/administration/web-interface.html), making it easy to access your content from anywhere.

 ## Ease of Use:

 When it comes to ease of use, both **Plex Media Server** and **Jellyfin** are fairly straightforward to set up and use.
 However, **Plex Media Server** offers a more polished and user-friendly interface that makes it easier to find and access your media.
 Additionally, the platform offers a range of tutorials and guides to help you get started, making it a great option for first-time users.

 **Jellyfin**, on the other hand, has a slightly more technical interface that may not be as user-friendly for first-time users.
 However, the platform is open-source, which means that it has a large community of users and developers who are constantly working to improve and enhance the platform.
+You can find support and guidance through the active **Jellyfin community forum** and the extensive **documentation** available on the [Jellyfin website](https://jellyfin.org/).

 ## Cost:

-One of the biggest differences between **Plex Media Server** and **Jellyfin** is **cost**. **Plex Media Server** offers a free version of the platform, but many of the premium features, like live TV and DVR, are only available with a paid subscription.
+One of the biggest differences between **Plex Media Server** and **Jellyfin** is **cost**. **Plex Media Server** offers a free version of the platform, but many of the premium features, like **live TV and DVR**, are only available with a paid subscription.

 **Jellyfin**, on the other hand, is completely free and open-source, making it a great option for those who are looking for a **budget-friendly solution**.
 However, since the platform is open-source, it may not have the same level of polish and user-friendly features as **Plex**.
+Despite this, **Jellyfin** provides a cost-effective way to organize and stream your media without any additional subscription fees, appealing to users who want to save on expenses.

 ______